meshplay/meshplay/docs/pages/extensibility/extensible-authorization.md

 <div class="alert alert-dark" role="alert">
 <h4 class="alert-heading">Note</h4>

-It's important to understand not all pages uses CASL authorization, means even if you are not assigned with any role within organization you might access preferences page and Meshery UI dashboard.
+It's important to understand not all pages uses CASL authorization, means even if you are not assigned with any role within organization you might access preferences page and Meshplay UI dashboard.
 </div>

 ## Authorization using Local Provider

-Meshery's built-in identity provider, "Local" Provider, operates with a large set of predefined keys interspersed throughout Meshery UI and persisted in [Meshery Database](/concepts/architecture/database).
+Meshplay's built-in identity provider, "Local" Provider, operates with a large set of predefined keys interspersed throughout Meshplay UI and persisted in [Meshplay Database](/concepts/architecture/database).
 These keys are used to evaluate the permissions of a given user and render the UI accordingly.
 The keys are grouped into three categories: `action`, `subject`, and `object`.

 {% include discuss.html %}